Idaho

 Conclusion

-Now that the Supreme Court has overturned Roe, Idaho has begun to enforce its trigger ban, which criminalizes abortion.
+Now that the Supreme Court has overturned Roe, Idaho is enforcing its trigger ban, which criminalizes abortion.

 References